bo1ta/GoogleCloudLogging/README.md

 1. Making `GoogleCloudLogging` an actor.
 Migrated completion handlers to modern concurrency.
 2. Removed `@Atomic` property wrapper and used `ManagedCriticalState` from `swift-async-algorithms` to protect global state, and an `OSAllocatedUnfairLock` to protect the instance-specific state.
-3. Writing the logs to file doesn't happen all the time now. `flushTimer` is responsible for scheduling the writes.
-This is in order to avoid too many writes
+3. Writing the logs to file isn't instant time now. `flushTimer` is responsible for scheduling the writes.
+This is in order to avoid too many writes at once (e.g. Logging is spammed)

 # GoogleCloudLogging